CenterForSpatialResearch/data_mgmt_tutorials/data_cleaning_excel.md

 	2. The blue funnel is a filtered table view
 	3. The green paperclip is a document
 	4. The darker green compus is a map
-	5. The light blue box with three charts is the 'Data Lens Pages' and includes automatically generated charts and graphs
+	5. The light blue box with three charts is the 'Data Lens Page' and includes automatically generated charts and graphs

 3. Select the Table View: DYCD_after-school_programs__Neighborhood_Development_Area__NDA__Family_Support